Download Icon

 Data Hub

-The Women’s Fund of Western Massachusetts (WFWM) procures quantitative and qualitative research to understand the lived experiences of women, girls, and gender-diverse people within communities.
+The Women’s Fund of Western Massachusetts (WFWM) procures quantitative and qualitative research to understand the lived experiences of women, girls, and gender-diverse people within Western Massachusetts communities.
 The WFWM garners collective action by using findings to engage individual stakeholders, community-based organizations, for-profit companies, funders, government, higher education, and other agencies in advancing gender-equitable policies and practices.

 This Data Hub Was Created To: